Laffite Greenway Bicycle and Pedestrian Path

 Clearing, grading and replanting of the project site, including planting new ball fields, meadows and landscaping

 Lighting, signal-enhanced street crossings, improved drainage, and improved transit stops

-Construction began in March 2014 and will last approximately eleven months.
+Construction began in March 2014 and will last through spring 2015.

 View a copy of the Lafitte Greenway project fact sheet here.